 - Seedream and GPT Image are more tolerant of messy prompting, which is why they survived the first pass better.

-So the real lesson was not that Qwen or FireRed are bad.
-The real lesson was that I was initially prompting them in the wrong dialect.
+The real lesson was not that Qwen or FireRed are bad.
+The real lesson was that different models respond to different prompting dialects.

 Iterations: naive vs tuned